TsukiGva2/pfn/README.md

     $ go run . filename

-and if you want to just grab an executable, run
+## building

+build the code with

     $ go build .

-and you will have an executable file named pc
+and you will have an executable file named pfn